 What is the time commitment?

-The weekly time commitment for HEAT members is at least 5 hours with significant (and mandatory) training and attendance requirements.
-This is a minimum amount.
-Most members complete far more hours than this.
+The weekly time commitment for HEAT members is about 2-5 hours with mandatory training and attendance requirements.

 How will I be trained?